AvidxChange Music Factory: Skyla Credit Union Amphitheatre

 The Skyla Credit Union Amphitheatre, formerly the Charlotte Metro Credit Union Amphitheatre, seats 5,000 people, including 2,000 reserved seats and a festival lawn that can accommodate up to 3,000 people.
 It opened in June 2009.
 When it opened, it took most of the major acts that had previously played at the Palladium at Carowinds.

 Originally known as simply the "Uptown Amphitheatre," it has also been known as the Road Runner Mobile Amphitheatre.

 The Fillmore Charlotte

 The Fillmore Charlotte opened in June 2009, shortly after the amphitheatre opened next door.

 As part of the 2019 NBA All-Star Weekend, TNT aired a live broadcast of Inside the NBA at the Fillmore Charlotte on Thursday, February 14, 2019, and Friday February 15, 2019.
 It was hosted by Ernie Johnson Jr., Charles Barkley, Kenny Smith and Shaquille O'Neal, with special performances by Chris Tucker (Thursday) and Rae Sremmurd (Friday).

+The Underground

+The Underground is a 750 capacity venue that opened in July 2016, in a space formerly occupied by a country bar.